 It is widely believed that coffee was brought to Guatemala by the Jesuits around 1750.
 Although there are accounts of it being grown and served in the country from slightly earlier than that.

 Initially, coffee didn’t take off as a cash crop.
-It wasn’t until after 1856, when the invention of chemical dyes greatly reduced the demand for Indigo, which was the main cash crop at the time, that coffee got a look in.
+It wasn’t until after 1856, when the invention of chemical dyes greatly reduced the demand for indigo, which was the main cash crop at the time, that coffee got a look in.

 The Guatemalan government used several schemes in the latter half of the 19th century to promote coffee growing.
 So, by 1890, coffee accounted for up to 90% of the country’s exports.